 First Year: The goal in this year is to get the root system to develop and strengthen.
 Remove all flowers that develop on the trunk to keep the plant focused on that root development.
 Prune off all vines except for the ones you wish to become future hard growth.

 It’s best to select 1-3 of the most vigorous vines to keep.
 For this first year, the goal is to focus on the trunk and to encourage that deep root development, so while you want to maintain those vigorous vines, don’t worry about training yet.

-Second Year: In this year, you still want your roots to develop further so that they reach deep under the soil’s surface.
+Second Year: In this year, you still want your roots to develop further to reach deep under the soil’s surface.
 Remove the flowers, and prune off any buds or shoots that appear below the vines you kept the prior year.

-While you will want to keep some shoots of fresh growth on the cordons this year to become one-year old fruiting wood for the next year, you also want to be sure there’s plenty of airflow to prevent fungal issues.
+While you will want to keep some shoots of fresh growth on the cordons this year to become one-year-old fruiting wood for the next year, be sure there’s plenty of airflow to prevent fungal issues.
 Prune off excess to allow for good airflow and sunlight penetration.